Total CE Credit Hours: 4

 About the Course:

-This course is recommended for health care professionals, especially addiction counselors, psychologists, mental health counselors, social workers, and nurses who seek knowledge about substance abuse on Amercan Indians and Alaska Natives.
-It is appropriate for intermediate to advanced levels of participants’ knowledge.
+This course is recommended for health care professionals, especially addiction counselors, psychologists, mental health counselors, and social workers who seek knowledge about the provision of behavioral health services for the homeless population.
+It is appropriate for an introductory to intermediate level of participates’ knowledge.